By Rick Benson

 The most successful form of treatment is attending a residential treatment center for gambling.
 Getting away from your familiar environment, away from people or places that may remind you of gambling, can be highly beneficial.

-At Algamus, we offer residents a 30+ day stay at our mountain lodge in Prescott, Arizona.
+At Algamus, we offer residents a 30+ day stay at our mountain lodge in Goodyear, Arizona.
 Here, you will be in community with fellow gamblers, have access to counselors, and get to try out forms of therapy you may have never tried, including yoga and meditation.
 Attending a gambling-specific treatment center can get you permanent results in a timely manner.

 If you feel that it’s likely that you or a loved one has a gambling problem that needs to be addressed, reach out to us and we can help determine a treatment plan that is best suited for you.